 Likewise, it is recognised that some outlets do not report on all service users, due to administration or other errors, and it is not possible to accurately estimate the number of service users who might be missing from the data as a result.
-Some service type outlets have a large number of service users who have minimal contact, such as information and referral services.
-These service types are not required to submit service user information to the DS NMDS, and, as a result, users of these services are not included in totals.
 All service type outlets are required to estimate the number of service users they helped over the year; however, analysis of these estimates and comparison with jurisdictional reports indicate that such estimations can be of poor quality.